msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 The use of multiple spaces requires us to apply a sequence of transformations to obtain the final (screen) position.
 However, they make it easier to selectively update any of the transform matrices.
 For example, if a _3D_ scene contains multiple cameras, and we want to give the user the ability to switch between them, then we only need to update the view matrix and can keep the rest.

 The matrix that transforms a point defined in an object's local frame to a point in the world frame is called the **model** matrix, and it's obtained the same way we constructed the `transform` matrix in the previous chapter.
 The matrix that moves points in the world frame to the camera's local frame is called the **view** matrix.
 The process to construct a view matrix is a bit different because of how we represent a camera in computer graphics.
 Unlike object, world and view spaces, clip space does not define a coordinate frame — it defines a bounded volume.
-The coordinates in the clip space are only meaningful relative to the homogenous coordinate ($w$), and their values are bounded by it.
+The coordinates in the clip space are only meaningful relative to the $w$ component, and their values are bounded by it.
 The matrix that transforms view space to clip space is called the **projection** matrix.
 Once everything is in clip space, an operation called **perspective division** maps clip space to _NDC_ space.

 ## Camera